readytopark/scala-binance-api/README.md

-# Asynchronous Binance API wrapper written in Scala
+# Asynchronous Binance API wrapper for Scala

 This project is a WIP wrapper around Binance REST & WebSocket API.
 It depends on Akka HTTP for making requests and Circe for JSON deserialization.